-The ACM received 134 notifications and reached 127 decisions in Phase I in 2019, which is significantly more than the workload in 2018 (107 notifications and 93 Phase I decisions).5 The majority of notifications resulted in one-page short decisions.
-Only nine Phase I decisions were substantiated (with reasons, around the same as the seven in 2018 and down from 14 in 2017).
-In addition, the ACM received seven requests for decisions in Phase II and issued three decisions in Phase II,6 which shows an increase in workload and increased complexity in comparison to 2018.
+The ACM received 89 notifications and reached 90 decisions in Phase I in 2020, which is significantly less than the workload in 2019 (134 notifications and 127 decisions in Phase I decisions).5 The majority of notifications resulted in one-page short decisions.
+Only nine Phase I decisions were substantiated (with reasons, the same amount as in 2019).
+In addition, the ACM received four requests for decisions in Phase II and issued six decisions in Phase II, compared with one of each in 2019.

 ii Infringements of formal obligations and legal proceedings